If you had to choose between Santorini and Mykonos, which Greek island would you pick and why? In this Mykonos vs Santorini guide we compare the two.

 In terms of accommodation prices, both islands are among the most expensive destinations in Greece.
 There is an abundance of stylish hotels and private villas, for people who are after absolute luxury.

 Generally speaking though, it's easier to find budget hotels in Santorini, even in peak season.
+This comes as a surprise to some people.

 Like mentioned above, hotels on the caldera side of the island are very popular.
 Despite their high prices, they can get booked months in advance.